sonubhusan84/FlightsAndSearchService/README.md

 ->create routes folder -> inside it create a index.js file and v1 folder.
 ->inside v1 folder create index.js
 ->go to /flightsandsearch/index.js file and define Apiroutes.

+->search sequelize like query

+##### Tables #####

+### City -> id,name,created_at,updated_at

+### Airport -> id,name,address,city_id,created_at,updated_at
+    Realationship ->City has many airports and Airport belong to a city (one to many)

+->we will create a new model Airport,go inside src ->npx sequelize model:generate --name Airport --attributes name:String ,address:String,cityId:Integer ->do changes in city.js and aiport.js "associate functions" and do changes airport migrations  (you can check about associations in sequelize     documentation)
+->do changes in airport and city migrate file in cityId field ->npx sequelize db:migrate

+-> npx sequelize seed:generate --name add-airports
+->seeders -> airports and add the data in the bulkInsert function ->npx sequelize db:seed:all
+->select * from airports;
+->select * from Airports Join Cities onAirports.cityId = Cities.id where Cities.id = 9;

+->learn about model synchronization